 These advantages make it suitable for portable power pack replacement, but the heavy weight, lack of cell balancing, and the need to charge it quickly (at least sometimes) all make it less desirable for solar PV storage while camping, or in an RV, but could still be suitable for a home setup.

 With the short circuit current of my 200 W solar panel rated at about 12 A, the greatest capacity lead crystal battery I'd be able to charge fast enough to keep in good condition is 40 Ah.
 (However, 7.1 A is the most I've actually measured, which works out to a 23.7 Ah lead crystal battery, very close to what I've got.)
-A 100 Ah lead crystal battery would need to be charged at 30 A – at least 360 W of solar panels.
+A 100 Ah lead crystal battery would need to be charged at 30 A – at least 360 W of actual solar panel output.

 Also sometimes called lead foam, this is a newish version of lead acid which is a variation on AGM that uses carbon for the negative electrode.
-It increases cycle life on deep discharge by reducing sulphation, depending on brand claiming from 1100 cycles @ 40% depth of discharge (DOD) – which is not great – to 3500 cycles @ 50% DOD for "supercacitor" lead carbon batteries – which is similar to lead crystal and LiFePO4.
+It increases cycle life on deep discharge by reducing sulphation, depending on brand claiming from 1100 cycles @ 40% depth of discharge (DOD) – which is not great – to 3500 cycles @ 50% DOD for "supercapacitor" lead carbon batteries – which is similar to lead crystal and LiFePO4.
 Prices also vary, from about the same as SLA or gel cell up to just as expensive as LiFePO4.

 Lead carbon batteries still have many of the disadvantages of SLA, such as being very heavy and needing to be kept cool or they'll lose a significant amount of cycle life.
 I don't have any test data for relative performance of lead carbon vs lead crystal, so a lot of the available information will be sales hype (including exaggerating the capacity by using the C100 discharge capacity, not the nomal C10 or C20 capacity – the Peukert effect means an apparent 20% extra capacity, which is a concern for higher discharge currents).